PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 17:06:32
+Last updated: 2024-04-02 17:07:06
-Random Quote: A real friend is one who walks in when the rest of the world walks out. - Walter Winchell
+Random Quote: It is not the possession of truth, but the success which attends the seeking after it, that enriches the seeker and brings happiness to him. - Max Planck